 In the shareholders' meeting, the Board of Directors has placed priority to the Shareholder's right, by sending the meeting invitation letter with meeting details, objectives and reasons, along with the Committees' opinion to consider the noteworthiness of inquiry, the positive and negative effect in each period of meeting, authorization letter, and name of independent Director(s) together with advise in authorization paper that allow shareholder choices to choose someone to represent them in the Shareholder's meeting.
+This includes the map of the place for meeting for shareholders and also announced through daily newspaper for a minimum of 3 consecutive days, and 3 days before the meeting day, to allow time for alarming shareholders of the incoming meeting.
+It must be noted that for the general shareholders' meeting in 2015, the Company will openly post an invitation message calling for a shareholders' meeting on the Company's website over 30 days in advance In the shareholders' meeting, the Board of Directors has placed priority to the Shareholder's right, by sending the meeting invitation letter with meeting details, objectives and reasons, along with the Committees' opinion to consider the noteworthiness of inquiry, the positive and negative effect in each period of meeting, authorization letter, and name of independent Director(s) together with advise in authorization paper that allow shareholder choices to choose someone to represent them in the Shareholder's meeting.
 This includes the map of the place for meeting for shareholders, and also announced through daily newspaper for a minimum of 3 consecutive days, and 3 days before the meeting day, to allow time for alarming shareholders of the incoming meeting.
-It must be noted that for the general shareholders' meeting in 2015, the Company will openly post an invitation message, annual report for 2015 and all related documents in Thai and English version be fully released calling for a shareholders' meeting on the Company's website over 30 days in advance., and invitation message to shareholders via stock registrar in advance no less than 21 days.
+It must be noted that for the general shareholders' meeting in 2015, the Company will openly post an invitation message, annual report for 2015 and all related documents in Thai and English version be fully released calling for a shareholders' meeting on the Company's website over 30 days in advance and invitation message to shareholders via stock registrar in advance no less than 21 days.